alliancecan/driconnect/driconnect/content/codeofconduct.en.md

 DRI Connect in-person participants are asked to please not use chemical-based or scented products while sharing common spaces.

-## Photo Guidelines
+## Photo guidelines

 Please ask for a participant's permission before taking a photo/video, and confirm before you post to social media.

-## Conflict Resolution
+## Conflict resolution

 If you witness or experience any issues while participating in DRI Connect, and feel comfortable speaking with the other participant, please inform them that they have affected you negatively.
 Their behaviour may not be intentional and you may be able to resolve things by having a discussion.

 We understand that there are many reasons why a participant might not feel comfortable addressing things directly.
 In this case, you might need someone to step in and help.
-If you are attending in person, you can find a Community Support Volunteer.
+If you are attending in person, you can find a community support volunteer.
 These people will be identified at the conference and can also be reached by email.
-If you are attending online, you can privately message the Moderator.
-Moderators may not be Community Support Volunteers, but they know how to direct you to them.
+If you are attending online, you can privately message the moderator.
+Moderators may not be community support volunteers, but they know how to direct you to them.

 All conversations will be kept private and confidential.

-## Community Support Volunteers
+## Community support volunteers

 <!--
 Alex Thistlewood <alex.thistlewood@ucalgary.ca>